inttter/iinter.me/content/being-bored.md

 ### Holiday: Romania

-In my case at least, to cure boredom, I need to find something I either used to do, or try something completely new.
+In my case at least, in order to cure my boredom, I need to find something I either used to do, or try something completely new.

 Last year, I traveled to my home country, Romania, for the first time in **7 years**.
 I managed to visit a lot of famous and significant locations, such as my family members and landmarks.